 Women of Temboo

 The last 6 women on our list are from Team Temboo!
 From the top right is Mala Kumar who does product design, Caitlin Quintero Weaver, DevOps engineer, Claire Kwong who is a web developer, Jessica Califano, marketing and communications, Kat Cordona our office manager, and Trisala Chandaria, co-founder and CEO.
-We’re hiring for our team so if you want to join this amazing group of women check out our open positions!
+We’re hiring for our team so if you want to join this amazing group of women in IoT check out our open positions!

-We know there’s a ton of other inspiring women working in Industrial IoT out there, and we’re planning on doing more coverage of them throughout the year.
+We know there’s a ton of other inspiring women in IoT out there, and we’re planning on doing more coverage of them throughout the year.
 If you are an awesome woman working in Industrial IoT let us know so we can make sure to include you in future coverage and if you know someone who we missed give us a shout on Twitter, Instagram, Facebook, LinkedIn, or G+.